 The curious gardener might ask, “Can a garden be planted on top of gravel?”
 It seems like it should not work due to the infertility of stone.
 The key is good soil preparation below the gravel surface.

 Dig the soil to a depth of at least 5 inches (13 cm.) and incorporate rotted organic material or compost.
 Ensure good drainage by working in fine sand, unless your soil is already porous.
 The soil needs extra nutrients and good drainage to prevent soggy roots and infertile conditions.

 Gravel mulch on top acts as a natural moisture conservator, but the stone will get hot in sunny areas and some water will evaporate.
 Consider this when choosing gravel garden plants.

 Install perennials and herbs in clumps to maximize their visual appeal.
-Put vertical specimen plants as focal points in the center or just off center.
-Low growing plants work well to outline a natural looking path through the gravel garden.
+Put vertical specimen plants as focal points in the center or just off-center.
+Low growing plants work well to outline a natural-looking path through the gravel garden.

 Ideas for a Landscape Gravel Garden

-If you want to encourage a natural pond, use a butyl liner in a depression held down at the edges by rocks, then spread gravel over that and fill with water.
+If you want to encourage a natural pond, use a butyl liner in a depression held down at the edges by rocks, then spread gravel over that and fill it with water.
 Plant water plants at the edges to conceal any plastic liner that may show.

 Flatter areas with gravel benefit from occasional raking to remove plant debris and keep them looking clean and sharp.
 Be creative and bold with your gravel garden.
 It should reflect your personality and gardening zone.